Water on Mars: Habitability assessments

 Since the Viking landers that searched for current microbial life in 1976, NASA has pursued a "follow the water" strategy on Mars.
 However, liquid water is a necessary but not sufficient condition for life as we know it because habitability is a function of a multitude of environmental parameters.
-Chemical, physical, geological, and geographic attributes shape the environments on Mars.
-Isolated measurements of these factors may be insufficient to deem an environment habitable, but the sum of measurements can help predict locations with greater or lesser habitability potential.

 Habitable environments need not be inhabited, and for purposes of planetary protection, scientists are trying to identify potential habitats where stowaway bacteria from Earth on spacecraft could contaminate Mars.
-If life exists —or existed— on Mars, evidence or biosignatures could be found in the subsurface, away from present-day harsh surface conditions such as perchlorates, ionizing radiation, desiccation and freezing.
+If life exists—or existed—on Mars, evidence or biosignatures could be found in the subsurface, away from present-day harsh surface conditions such as perchlorates, ionizing radiation, desiccation and freezing.
 Habitable locations could occur kilometers below the surface in a hypothetical hydrosphere, or it could occur near the sub-surface in contact with permafrost.

-The Curiosity rover is assessing Mars' past and present habitability potential.
+The Curiosity rover is assessing Mars's past and present habitability potential.
 The European-Russian ExoMars programme is an astrobiology project dedicated to the search for and identification of biosignatures on Mars.
-It includes the ExoMars Trace Gas Orbiter that started mapping the atmospheric methane in April 2018, and the 2022 ExoMars rover that will drill and analyze subsurface samples 2 meters deep.
-NASA's Mars 2020 rover will cache dozens of drilled core samples for their potential transport to Earth laboratories in the late 2020s or 2030s.
+It includes the ExoMars Trace Gas Orbiter that started mapping the atmospheric methane in April 2018, and the planned ExoMars rover that will drill and analyze subsurface samples 2 meters deep.
+NASA's Perseverance rover has cached samples for their potential transport to Earth laboratories in the late 2020s or 2030s.

 Findings by probes

 Mariner 9

-The images acquired by the Mariner 9 Mars orbiter, launched in 1971, revealed the first direct evidence of past water in the form of dry river beds, canyons (including the Valles Marineris, a system of canyons over about 4020 km long), evidence of water erosion and deposition, weather fronts, fogs, and more.
+The images acquired by the Mariner 9 Mars orbiter, launched in 1971, revealed the first evidence of past liquid water in the form of dry river beds, canyons (including the Valles Marineris, a system of canyons over about 4020 km long), evidence of water erosion and deposition.
 The findings from the Mariner 9 missions underpinned the later Viking program.
 The enormous Valles Marineris canyon system is named after Mariner 9 in honor of its achievements.